jacopofar/static-osm-indexer/README.md

 * `--token_length` is the amount of characters to be retrieved before fetching a file.
 By default 3, if you are processing Chinese or Japanese you should set it to 1 given the different statistical distribution of ideograms.

-# Extract road network
+## Extract road network

 Use `soi_extract_road_network` to extract the road network graph into a SQLLite database.
 Use `--help` for further instructions, it has flags to filter for the walking, bicycle and car network.
 The `--collapse-distance` flag allows to aggregate nodes that are close together to greatly reduce the complexity of the output.

-# Convert road network to geoJSON
+## Convert road network to geoJSON

 The `soi_road_network_to_geojson` command can produce a geoJSON representation of a road network.
 It will generate a file with the edges and another with only the nodes, for inspection.
 Notice that unless the area is very small or you used the `--collapse-distance` flag these files are going to be quite large.

-# Licensing
+# Licensing anc crediting

 This project is under MIT license.
 Using the data from OSM is fine including commercial projects, but [there are some rules](https://www.openstreetmap.org/copyright) and you __must__ credit OpenStreetMap.